Consider an Online Cyber program currently accepting applicants.

 OSU's digital forensics program is roughly half the cost of most in-state schools and the cost applies to all domestic students rather than in-state residents only.
 The school also offers extensive financial aid packages.
 To apply, students must provide ACT or SAT scores, a high school diploma or its equivalency and participate in an academic profiling assessment.

-Keiser University has a bachelor's degree in Cyber Forensics and Information Security.
+Keiser University has a BS in Cybersecurity.
 It is available online and on roughly 15 campuses.
 This digital forensics program centers around technical and investigative skill development.
 Students will learn to identify and prevent cybercrime.
 They will also be able to provide assessments and viable solutions to cyberattacks.

 Courses will focus on critical thinking, communication and expert-level know-how.
 Students will learn the essential foundations for forensics.
 And they will be able to apply legal considerations, recover from incidents and develop defensible forensic processes.